 (b) if so directed by the Commissioner — for the period, or until the happening of the event, specified by the Commissioner.

+[Regulation 7.15 inserted in Gazette 24 Aug 2007 p.
+4291-2.]

 7.16.
 Applications for licences during transition periods

 (1) During the transition period for a certificate of competency, the holder of the certificate may apply for a licence for the class or classes of high risk work corresponding to the work that the holder was authorised to do under the certificate.